 Where: The Family Handyman, 2915 Commers Drive, Suite 700, Eagan

 Topic: Plumbing vents, island vents, and a tour of the Family Handyman Studios

 Speaker: Gary Wentz of The Family Handyman and Reuben Saltzman

-We don’t have these meetings dates scheduled yet, but we’re already looking for chapter members to present for the summer meetings.
+We’re looking for a chapter volunteer to teach at this meeting.
 Attendance is typically lower during the summer, so we don’t invite guest speakers to come in.
-We’re looking for chapter members to volunteer to teach.
-If you have a topic you could present on, please get in contact with Reuben at email@example.com.
+If you have a topic you could present on, please get in contact with Reuben at firstname.lastname@example.org.